alex645324/alex645324/README.md

 ## Hey, I’m Alieel.
 I’m the founder of BAS (Being Actually Social) — a social platform built around who you are and how you feel.

-Right now, I’m teaching myself app development and sharpening my UI skills to create a better experience for my users.
+Right now, I'm sharpening my UI skills to create a better experience for my users.

 <!--
 **alex645324/alex645324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.